Stromness

-Stromness (/ˈstrʌmnIs/, Straumnes; Stromnes) is the second-most populous town in Orkney, Scotland.
-It is in the southwestern part of Mainland, Orkney.
-It is a burgh with a parish around the outside with the town of Stromness as its capital.
+Stromness (/ˈstrʌmnIs/, Straumnes; Stromnes) is historic seaside town and burgh in Orkney, Scotland.
+It is in the southwestern part of the Orkney Mainland.
+It has a parish around the outside with the town of Stromness as its capital.

+A long-established seaport, Stromness has a population of 1,700 in 2022, making it the second most-populous settlement in the Orkney archipelago.
+The old town is clustered along the characterful and winding main street, flanked by houses and shops built from local stone, with narrow lanes and alleys branching off it.

 Etymology

 The name "Stromness" comes from the Old Norse Straumnes.
 Straumr refers to the strong tides that rip past the Point of Ness through Hoy Sound to the south of the town.
 Nes means "headland".
 Stromness thus means "headland protruding into the tidal stream".
 In Viking times the anchorage where Stromness now stands was called Hamnavoe.

-Town

-A long-established seaport, Stromness has a population of approximately 2,500 residents.
-The old town is clustered along the characterful and winding main street, flanked by houses and shops built from local stone, with narrow lanes and alleys branching off it.
+History

 First recorded as the site of an inn in the sixteenth century, Stromness became important during the late seventeenth century, when Great Britain was at war with France and shipping was forced to avoid the English Channel.
 Ships of the Hudson's Bay Company were regular visitors, as were whaling fleets.
 Large numbers of Orkneymen, many of whom came from the Stromness area, served as traders, explorers and seamen for both.
 Captain Cook's ships, Discovery and Resolution, called at the town in 1780 on their return voyage from the Hawaiian Islands, where Captain Cook had been killed.

 Stromness Museum reflects these aspects of the town's history (displaying for example important collections of whaling relics, and Inuit artefacts brought back as souvenirs by local men from Greenland and Arctic Canada).

 Stromness harbour was rebuilt to the designs of John Barron in 1893.

+The statistics for Stromeness show that fishing was in decline in the years before the First World War.
+The Annual Report of the Fishery Board for 1913 states:

+"Local fishermen engaged in line and lobster fishing.
+Herrings all landed by stranger crews."